zan-keith/How-To-Make-An-Auto-Completion-Program-In-Python/README.md

 ```

 We will use:
->Keyboard to Get Inputs from the keyboard.
+>Keyboard to Get Inputs from the keyboard.\n
->Numpy to make an array .
+>Numpy to make an array .\n
->Pandas to get key abbrevations dataset .
+>Pandas to get key abbrevations dataset .\n
->Win 10 toast to make toasts in the screen
+>Win 10 toast to make toasts in the screen\n